 interdisciplinary, 11 courses

-Seven core courses; three courses in a thematic track, at least one from the list of keystone courses, with two courses at the 200-level or higher; and a capstone seminar course.
+Seven core courses, including required theory courses in Political Science (180, 140) and Economics (160, 240); three courses in a thematic track, at least one from the list of keystone courses, with two courses at the 200-level or higher; and a capstone seminar course.
 IR majors must take at least three courses in a region outside of the United States (these can include courses taken in the thematic track and the capstone seminar course).
 In addition, IR majors must demonstrate competency in a foreign language equivalent to four semesters of language study.